 Manawatū Library provides close mobility parking, ramp access, automatic doors, lifts, accessible toilets and a Disabilities Resource Room.

-Distance students are very welcome to visit Manawatū Library, and are entitled to use the same facilities and services as those studying internally.
+Students studying remotely are very welcome to visit Manawatū Library, and are entitled to use the same facilities and services as those studying on-campus.
 Please bring your ID card or, if you haven't received one, photo identification.

-At the Service Point books will be issued for the longer distance loan period.
-Freepost return labels are available on request.
+At the Service Point books will be issued to you, and Freepost return labels are available on request.
 Books from any Massey University Library may be returned to Manawatū Library.
-For more information about Library services for distance students please visit The Library for Distance Learning.

 The print collection at Manawatū Library primarily supports the courses based at the Manawatū campus.
 Some specialist subject collections are held at other campus Libraries.
 Print resources (books or journal articles) that are available at any Massey University Library may be requested and will be posted directly to your home address.

 Wāhi Rorohiko, the main computer space, is on Level 1 of the Library, with additional computers in the 500s room on Level 2.
-Computers are available for use by Massey University students (internal and distance) and staff during Library opening hours.
+Computers are available for use by all Massey University students and staff during Library opening hours.

 Please see our Wāhi Rorohiko (Computer Zone) page for information on: